opencode-nexus Svelte Themes

 πŸ› οΈ Tech Stack

-• Backend: Tauri (Rust) for desktop integration and security
+• Backend: Tauri v2 (Rust) for cross-platform client integration and API communication

-• Frontend: Astro with Svelte islands for modern, responsive UI
+• Frontend: Astro with Svelte islands for modern, responsive chat interface

 • Package Manager: Bun for frontend dependencies and runtime